 On the other hand, software engineering refers to the application of engineering principles to create software.
-This can be understood as participating in the software development life cycle through connecting the client’s needs with applicable technology solutions, systematically developing processes to create specific functions, as well as using engineering concepts to develop software.
+This can be understood as participating in the software development life cycle by connecting the client’s needs with applicable technology solutions, systematically developing processes to create specific functions, as well as using engineering concepts to develop software.

 You can understand the title of Software Engineer as a highly proficient Software Developer that is capable of managing a complex system.
 He or she is the person that is not only capable of building a fully functioning app but at the same time, is experienced enough to know how to build it in the right way that is easy to refactor, self-documenting, and as a result easier to debug.

 By looking into these two definitions, you can see that there is a strong separation.
 A developer knows how to code and is equipped with the technical skills to build meaningful products.
 They have the tendency to work alone.
-On the other hand, a software engineer follows a systematic process of understanding requirements, working with stakeholders and developing a solution that fulfills their needs.
+On the other hand, a software engineer follows a systematic process of understanding requirements, working with stakeholders, and developing a solution that fulfills their needs.
 Software engineers are usually a part of a larger team.

-One of the most important reasons for recruiters and Computer students to understand thoroughly the difference between a software developer vs software engineer is the different scopes, salary expectations and responsibilities each has to bear.
+One of the most important reasons for recruiters and Computer students to understand thoroughly the difference between a software developer and vs software engineer is the different scopes, salary expectations, and responsibilities each has to bear.
 According to PayScale – an American compensation software and data company in the job market, their research suggests that the average salary of a software engineer in the US. is $83,060, while the same for a software developer job is $69,560.

-This quite of a gap is defined by the career path as well as job description and skills needed.
+This quite of a gap is defined by the career path as well as the job description and skills needed.